OSULUG/laws/constitution.rst

 For purposes of officer ranking, the list of officers shall be considered to be in descending sorted order.

+The officer positions of President, Vice-President, Secretary, Treasurer, and Public Relations Officer are required.
+All other positions are optional.

 Officer Eligibility (2)
 -----------------------